nvda-es/devguides_translation/original_docs/spladdoninternals.md

 #### Multi-category settings

-The description above refers to the current add-on settings interface, which was based on old NVDA settings routines.
+The description above refers to the old add-on settings interface, which was based on old NVDA settings routines.
 In the past, there were discussions between add-on users regarding changing the current add-on interface to that of a multi-category settings interface so all add-on settings can be found under one roof.

 In the old days, if one wanted to change settings in NVDA, one would open NVDA's preferences menu and hunt for correct dialog.
 For instance, when changing browse mode related settings, the place to go was NVDA menu/Preferences/Browse Mode.
 This meant settings were scattered throughout different dialogs.

 In 2018, a major paradigm shift occurred in NVDA's own user interface: multi-category settings screen.
 In NVDA 2018.2, a new settings screen, combining various dialogs into a panel, launched.
 For many settings, one can now open NVDA Menu/Preferences/Settings, select the desired settings category, then change settings.
 This also had the benefit of moving many settings under one roof.

-As a follow-up to this development, Studio add-on settings is undergoing a major facelift.
+As a follow-up to this development, Studio add-on settings has undergone a major facelift.
 As noted throughout this article, add-on settings are housed under various dialogs, with the main add-on settings dialog serving as a gateway to these dialogs.
-In the fall of 2018, this will change into a multi-category settings screen, and this work is housed in splstudio.splconfui2, located in a discrete branch of the add-on source code.
-As this is under development, this article focused on old-style configuration interface.
+In 2018, this has changed into a multi-category settings screen.

 ### All about broadcast profiles